callbellchat/callbell-public-docs/docs/guides_and_examples/guides_and_examples.md

 sidebar_position: 4
 ---

-# Guides and Examples
+# How-to and Examples

-Let's see how to use the Callbell API to send messages, receive events and synchronize contact information.
+This guide will show you how to use the Callbell API to send messages, get updates, and keep contact info up to date.

 ## Getting Started with Callbell

-If you're new to Callbell, you can follow our [Getting Started with Callbell Guide](/getting_started).
+If you're new to Callbell, you can start with our [Getting Started with Callbell Guide](/getting_started).
-Next we'll see some use-cases and examples of how to use the Callbell API.
+We'll also look at some examples of using the Callbell API.

-The examples are divided into two categories: **Action-Triggered Events** and **Event-Driven Actions**.
+The examples fall into two categories: **Events Caused by Actions** and **Actions Driven by Events**.

-## Action-Triggered Events
+## Events Caused by Actions

-Action-Triggered Events are events that are triggered by an action.
-For example, when a new user signs up on your website, a new event is triggered.
-You can subscribe to these events and receive a notification when they occur.
+Events Caused by Actions are updates that happen because of an action.
+Like when someone new joins your website, it triggers a new event.
+You can sign up for these events and get a notice when they happen.

-This section contains a list of examples of events that can be triggered by the Callbell API.
-You can use these examples to learn how to use the Callbell API to send messages and synchronize contact information when a new event is triggered.
+Here you'll find examples of events that the Callbell API can trigger.
+Use these examples to understand how to use Callbell API to send messages and update contact info when a new event happens.

 :::info
-For the webhook endopoint you can use a service like [RequestBin](https://requestbin.com/) or [Webhook.site](https://webhook.site/).
-This is a temporary endpoint that you can use to test your integration.
-For production you will need to create your own endpoint.
-A webserver is required to receive the events and send messages to your customers using your own endpoint.
+For the webhook endpoint, you can use a service like [RequestBin](https://requestbin.com/) or [Webhook.site](https://webhook.site/).
+These are temporary endpoints for testing your setup.
+For actual use, you'll need to create your own endpoint.
+You'll need a webserver to receive the events and send messages to your customers using your own endpoint.
 You can use any programming language to do this.
 :::

 ### Message Events

-We can use the Callbell API to send messages when a new event is triggered.
+You can use the Callbell API to send messages when a new event happens.
 We'll use the [Messages API](/api_reference/messages_api/introduction) to send messages.
-See the [Webhooks](/api_reference/webhooks/introduction) section for more information on how to subscribe to events.
+Check out the [Webhooks](/api_reference/webhooks/introduction) section for more info on signing up for events.

-First we need to create a webhook endpoint to receive the events.
+First, we need to set up a webhook endpoint to get the events.
 We'll use [RequestBin](https://requestbin.com/) to create a temporary endpoint.

 1. Go to [RequestBin](https://requestbin.com/) and click on **Create a RequestBin**.
 2. Copy the URL of the new RequestBin you just created.
-3. Configure your webhook endpoint on Callbell.
-See [Webhooks](/api_reference/webhooks/introduction) for more information.
+3. Set up your webhook endpoint on Callbell.
+See [Webhooks](/api_reference/webhooks/introduction) for more info.

-#### 🤖 Send a message with a chatbot when a new message is received
+#### 🤖 Send a message with a chatbot when a new message comes in

-In this example we'll see how to use the Callbell API to send a message with a chatbot when a new event is triggered.
-Let's say that we want to send a message with a chatbot when a new message is received.
-We'll use the steps described in the previous example to create a webhook endpoint and receive the events.
+In this example, we'll look at how to use the Callbell API to send a message with a chatbot when a new event happens.
+Let's say we want to send a chatbot message when a new message comes in.
+We'll follow the steps from the previous example to set up a webhook endpoint and get the events.

-After creating the webhook endpoint we can use the Callbell API to send a message with a chatbot when a new message is received.
-See the [Messages API](/api_reference/messages_api/introduction) for more information on how to send messages.
+After setting up the webhook endpoint, we can use the Callbell API to send a chatbot message when a new message comes in.
+Check out the [Messages API](/api_reference/messages_api/introduction) for more info on sending messages.

-Below is a diagram of how the Callbell API is used to send a message with a chatbot when a new message is received.
+Here's a diagram of how the Callbell API sends a chatbot message when a new message comes in.

 ![message_based_messaging](./assets/message_chatbot.png)

-### Contact Events
+### Contact Updates

-We can use the Callbell API to synchronize contact information too.
+You can also use the Callbell API to keep contact info up to date.
-We'll use the [Contacts API](/api_reference/contacts_api/introduction) to create and update contacts.
+We'll use the [Contacts API](/api_reference/contacts_api/introduction) to make and update contacts.

-#### 📝 Create a contact in a CRM when a new contact is created
+#### 📝 Add a contact to a CRM when a new contact is made

-In this example we'll see how to use the Callbell API to create a contact when a new user signs up.
+In this example, we'll look at how to use the Callbell API to add a contact when a new user joins.

-Let's say that we want to create a contact in a CRM when a contact is created in Callbell.
-We'll use the steps described in the previous example to create a webhook endpoint and receive the events.
+Let's say we want to add a contact to a CRM when a new contact is made in Callbell.
+We'll follow the steps from the previous example to set up a webhook endpoint and get the events.

-After creating the webhook endpoint we can use the Callbell API to create a contact in a CRM when a contact is created in Callbell.
-See the [Contacts API](/api_reference/contacts_api/introduction) for more information on how to create contacts.
+After setting up the webhook endpoint, we can use the Callbell API to add a contact to a CRM when a new contact is made in Callbell.
+Check out the [Contacts API](/api_reference/contacts_api/introduction) for more info on making contacts.

 :::info
-The same steps can be used to update a contact when a user updates their profile.
+You can use the same steps to update a contact when a user changes their profile.
 :::

-Below is a diagram of how the Callbell API is used to create a contact in a CRM when a contact is created in Callbell.
+Here's a diagram of how the Callbell API adds a contact to a CRM when a new contact is made in Callbell.

 ![contact_creation](./assets/create_contact.png)

-## Event-Driven Actions
+## Actions Driven by Events

-Event-Driven Actions are actions that are triggered by an event.
-For example, when a new message is received, you can send a message to the customer.
-You can use the Callbell API to send messages and synchronize contact information when a new event is triggered.
+Actions Driven by Events are things that happen because of an update.
+Like when a new message comes in, you can send a message to the customer.
+You can use the Callbell API to send messages and keep contact info up to date when a new event happens.

 ### Send a message

-Here we explore the use of Callbell API to send messages when a new event is triggered.
-As shown in the [Webhooks](/api_reference/webhooks/introduction) section, you can subscribe to several events and receive a notification when they occur.
+Here, we'll look at how to use the Callbell API to send messages when a new event happens.
+As shown in the [Webhooks](/api_reference/webhooks/introduction) section, you can sign up for various events and get a notice when they happen.

-You will need to create a webhook endpoint to receive the events and then use the Callbell API to send messages to your customers.
+You'll need to set up a webhook endpoint to get the events, and then use the Callbell API to send messages to your customers.

 :::info
-For the webhook endopoint you can use a service like [RequestBin](https://requestbin.com/) or [Webhook.site](https://webhook.site/).
-This is a temporary endpoint that you can use to test your integration.
-For production you will need to create your own endpoint.
+For the webhook endpoint, you can use a service like [RequestBin](https://requestbin.com/) or [Webhook.site](https://webhook.site/).
+These are temporary endpoints for testing your setup.
+For actual use, you'll need to create your own endpoint.
-A webserver is required to receive the events and send messages to your customers using your own endpoint.
+You'll need a webserver to receive the events and send messages to your customers using your own endpoint.
 You can use any programming language to do this.
 :::

-#### 🛒 Send a message when a new order is placed
+#### 🛒 Send a message when a new order comes in

-In this example we'll see how to use the Callbell API to send a message to a customer when a new event is triggered.
+In this example, we'll look at how to use the Callbell API to send a message to a customer when a new event happens.
-Let's say that we want to send a message to a customer when a new order is placed on our e-commerce store.
+Let's say we want to send a message to a customer when a new order is made on our online store.

-First we need to create a webhook endpoint to receive the events.
+First, we need to set up a webhook endpoint to get the events.
 We'll use [RequestBin](https://requestbin.com/) to create a temporary endpoint.

 1. Go to [RequestBin](https://requestbin.com/) and click on **Create a RequestBin**.
 2. Copy the URL of the new RequestBin you just created.
-3. Configure your webhook endpoint on Callbell.
-See [Webhooks](/api_reference/webhooks/introduction) for more information.
+3. Set up your webhook endpoint on Callbell.
+See [Webhooks](/api_reference/webhooks/introduction) for more info.

-Now we have created a webhook endpoint that will receive the events.
+Now we've set up a webhook endpoint that'll get the events.
 We can now use the Callbell API to send a message to the customer.

-See the [Messages API](/api_reference/messages_api/introduction) for more information on how to send messages.
+Check out the [Messages API](/api_reference/messages_api/introduction) for more info on sending messages.

-In the following diagram we can see how the Callbell API is used to send a message to the customer when a new order is placed.
+Here's a diagram of how the Callbell API sends a message to the customer when a new order comes in.

 ![event_based_messaging](./assets/orders_example.png)

-#### 📅 Send a message when a new appointment is scheduled
+#### 📅 Send a message when a new appointment is set

-In this example we'll see how to use the Callbell API to send a message to a customer when a new event is triggered.
+In this example, we'll look at how to use the Callbell API to send a message to a customer when a new event happens.
-Let's say that we want to send a message to a customer when a new appointment is scheduled.
+Let's say we want to send a message to a customer when a new appointment is set.

-We'll use the steps described in the previous example to create a webhook endpoint and receive the events.
+We'll follow the steps from the previous example to set up a webhook endpoint and get the events.

-Now we have created a webhook endpoint that will receive the events.
-We can now use the Callbell API to send a message to the customer when a new appointment is scheduled.
-See the [Messages API](/api_reference/messages_api/introduction) for more information on how to send messages.
-In the following diagram we can see how the Callbell API is used to send a message to the customer when a new appointment is scheduled.
+Now we've set up a webhook endpoint that'll get the events.
+We can now use the Callbell API to send a message to the customer when a new appointment is set.
+Check out the [Messages API](/api_reference/messages_api/introduction) for more info on sending messages.
+Here's a diagram of how the Callbell API sends a message to the customer when a new appointment is set.

 ![event_based_messaging](./assets/appointments_example.png)

 ### Using Zapier

-You can use Zapier to connect Callbell with thousands of other apps.
-Zapier is a tool that allows you to connect apps together and automate workflows.
-You can use Zapier to connect Callbell with other apps like Slack, Gmail, Google Sheets, and more.
+You can use Zapier to link Callbell with thousands of other apps.
+Zapier is a tool that helps you link apps together and automate tasks.
+You can use Zapier to link Callbell with other apps like Slack, Gmail, Google Sheets, and more.

-There are already several integrations available on Zapier that you can use to connect Callbell with other apps.
-You can also create your own integrations using Zapier.
+There are already many integrations available on Zapier that you can use to link Callbell with other apps.
+You can also make your own integrations using Zapier.

-Some examples of Zaps that you can create using Zapier are:
+Here are some examples of Zaps you can make with Zapier:

-- Send a message when a new email is received (Gmail)
+- Send a message when a new email comes in (Gmail)
-- Send a message when a new appointment is scheduled (Calendly)
+- Send a message when a new appointment is set (Calendly)
-- Send a message when a new order is placed (Shopify)
+- Send a message when a new order comes in (Shopify)
-- Send a message when a new contact is created (HubSpot)
+- Send a message when a new contact is made (HubSpot)
-- Send a message when a new contact is created (Mailchimp)
+- Send a message when a new contact is made (Mailchimp)
-- Send a message when a new contact is created (Salesforce)
+- Send a message when a new contact is made (Salesforce)
-- Send a message when a new contact is created (Zendesk)
+- Send a message when a new contact is made (Zendesk)
-- Send a message when a new contact is created (Intercom)
+- Send a message when a new contact is made (Intercom)
-- Send a message when a new contact is created (Pipedrive)
+- Send a message when a new contact is made (Pipedrive)
-- Send a message when a new form is submitted (Typeform)
+- Send a message when a new form is filled out (Typeform)
-- Create a contact when a new form is submitted (Typeform)
+- Add a contact when a new form is filled out (Typeform)
-- Send a message when a new form is submitted (Google Forms)
+- Send a message when a new form is filled out (Google Forms)
-- Create a contact when a new form is submitted (Google Forms)
+- Add a contact when a new form is filled out (Google Forms)

 And many more...

-You can also create your own integrations using Zapier.
-See the [Zapier Developer Platform](https://zapier.com/developer) for more information.
+You can also make your own integrations using Zapier.
+Check out the [Zapier Developer Platform](https://zapier.com/developer) for more info.